chef/chef-web-docs/content/server_overview.md

     than 500 cookbooks server-wide, is fine.)
 -   The default maximum allowable size for a node object is 1MB, although it is rare for nodes to exceed 150KB.
-Though compressed, this data is replicated twice, once in Apache Solr, and once in PostgreSQL.
+Though compressed, this data is replicated twice, once in Elasticsearch, and once in PostgreSQL.
 In practice, allowing a conservative 2MB of storage on the disk partition per node should be sufficient